 Many summers my mom would can all sorts of fruit, and make jam, and we always got to help out.
-Just looking at these pics makes me nostalgic for those summer afternoons of carefree kid-life.
-And they make me smile at the things my mom taught us…..like how to make apple crisp, sew a pair of pants, knead bread, play UNO, how to build a tent from clothespins and sheets, and how to work hard but still have fun playing.
+Just looking at these pics makes me nostalgic for those summer afternoons of carefree kid life.
+And they make me smile at the things my mom taught us…..like how to make apple crisp, sew a pair of pants, knead bread, play UNO, build a tent from clothespins and sheets, and how to work hard but still have fun playing.

 Cindy was (is) an excellent mom.

-And when she gave us the job of making freezer jam I was happy to help out.
+And when she gave us the job of making freezer jam, I was happy to help out.
 At least that’s how I remember it.
-I’m sure I complained a time or two about being on stem-duty, to remove all those leafy tops.
+I’m sure I complained a time or two about being on stem duty, removing all those leafy tops.
 But mostly what I remember is singing songs with my sisters in the kitchen, smushing up strawberries, and loving that tasty jam on homemade wheat bread all year long.

 If you’ve ever made freezer jam, you know just what I’m talking about: candy jam.